greganderson/LockIn/README.md

 ---

 This tool was purely vibe coded (minus the readme).
-If you try to use this and have some ideas for features, feel free to create an issue and I'll see if I can ~manually build it myself~ vibe code it!
+Also if you use this and have some ideas for features, feel free to create an issue and I'll see if I can get it added!